Sayter99/sw2urdf/README.md

 # SolidWorks to URDF Exporter #

 This repo is forked from Brawner's sw2urdf.
-Here is his [github](https://github.com/gavanderhoorn/sw2urdf) and [Bitbucket](https://bitbucket.org/brawner/sw2urdf).
+Here is the [github](https://github.com/gavanderhoorn/sw2urdf) and [Bitbucket](https://bitbucket.org/brawner/sw2urdf) he contributes to.

 ## Environment ##